Productizing Integrations: How to Treat Building API Integrations Like a Product Management Effort

 Native integrations enable SaaS companies to control the entire integration lifecycle, including development, design, implementation, support, and modification.

-Why are native integrations best for building B2B user-facing integrations?
+Why are native API integrations best for building B2B user-facing integrations?

 Since they are built directly using each system’s API, and by at least one party who owns one of the APIs, native integrations enable: